Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

-Because of this network’s dynamics, the pervasive systems deploying distributed inference need a well-designed online resource orchestration and participants selection strategy to support the large number of AI services with minimum latency.
-Meanwhile, heterogeneous and limited resources, and high dimensional parameters should be taken into consideration.
-In section \ref{PI}, we have introduced existing theoretical approaches to split different DNN networks and distribute the resultant segments into pervasive devices to optimize pervasive computing.
-Nonetheless, most of them focused on how to partition the model in order to maximize the data parallelism and minimize the dependency between participants.
-Yet, there is no relevant work that deeply studied the performance of DNN distribution and reported the bottleneck and gain of such an approach in long-term online resource orchestration, with different loads of requests and a dynamic behavior of participants and sources.
-In other words, the model parallelism is not well investigated in the literature, where sources can generate multiple requests at the same time and offload them to neighboring devices.
-In this scenario, the critical decision is to choose whether to process the same task from different requests while minimizing the memory to store the filters’ weights or to compute sequential tasks from the same request while reducing the transmission among participants.
-Furthermore, the age-aware inference is an important factor that can be foreseen in online model parallelization.
+Because of these network’s dynamics, the pervasive systems deploying distributed inference need a well-designed online resource orchestration and participants selection strategy to support the large number of AI services with minimum latency.
+Meanwhile, heterogeneous and limited resources, and high dimensional parameters of the DNN should be taken into consideration.
+In section \ref{PI}, we have introduced existing theoretical approaches to split different DNN networks and distribute the resultant segments into pervasive devices to optimize pervasive computing \cite{FullyDistribution, IoTInferencing,DeepThings,MoDNN}.
+Nonetheless, most of them focused on how to partition the model in order to maximize the model parallelization and minimize the dependency between participants.
+Yet, there is no relevant work that deeply studied the performance of inferences distribution and reported the bottleneck and gain of such an approach in long-term online resource orchestration, with different loads of requests and a dynamic behavior of participants and sources.
+In other words, the data parallelization is not well investigated in the literature, where sources can generate multiple requests at the same time and offload them to neighboring devices.
+In this scenario, the critical decision of each device is to choose whether to process the same task from different requests while minimizing the memory to store the filters’ weights or to compute sequential tasks from the same request while reducing the transmission among participants.
+Furthermore, the age-aware inference is an important factor that can be foreseen in online data parallelization.
 In fact, some requests are highly sensitive to delays and need to be processed timely, such as self-driving cars, whereas others are less critical, including machine translation and recommendation systems.
 Thus, prioritizing urgent tasks and assigning better resources and intensive data parallelization to them is of high importance.
 We believe that pervasive AI computing should focus more on the online configuration to implement the above vision.